 Physical Degradation

-On the other hand, overcharging is the usual culprit behind bulges or bumps in your battery's case.
+On the other hand, overcharging is the usual culprit behind bulges or bumps in your battery case.
 Other signs of improper handling would be ruptures or splits.
-While these don't affect the battery's performance much, they still pose risks on the user's part and should be labelled unsafe to use.
+While these don't affect the battery's performance much, they still pose risks to the user and should be labelled as unsafe to use.

 If you're using wet-cell batteries, keep in mind that their water levels should always be maintained.
 Constant exposure to air may dry out the paste surrounding the lead plates and cause sulfation.
 Sulfation is one of the most common battery issues.
 It is called the build-up of lead sulfate crystals in the pores of active material in the battery plates.
 This is also caused by depriving your battery of a full charge.
 Lastly, any discolouration, even in one battery cell, makes the entire pack unsuitable for use, indicating that you should replace your battery already.